KazKozDev/pathfinder/README.md

 ![RAG](https://img.shields.io/badge/RAG-Retrieval--Augmented--Generation-orange.svg)
 ![Multi-Agent](https://img.shields.io/badge/Multi--Agent-AI%20Systems-purple.svg)

 Lost track of your applications?
-Pathfinder brings order to your job search with smart AI assistance.
+Pathfinder brings order to your job search with smart AI tools.

-Pathfinder is a **full-stack application** designed to organize and streamline the job search process.
-It helps you track applications, manage resumes and contacts, and uses AI to automate routine tasks and prepare for interviews.
+Pathfinder is the first full-stack application crafted by addressing real user complaints about existing job trackers, designed to organize and streamline the job search process.
+It helps you track applications, manage resumes and contacts, and uses carefully tuned AI tools to automate routine tasks and prepare for interviews, all protected against errors like hallucinations.

-The application runs **locally on your machine** (React + Node.js + SQLite), ensuring complete **privacy and control** over your data.
+The application runs locally on your machine (React + Node.js + SQLite), ensuring complete privacy and control over your data.

 ![yyyx (1)](https://github.com/user-attachments/assets/764978c0-e554-479f-b341-a1912dc01eb6)